Nonlinear Control Systems

 Organization

-Start: second half of October; End: early December.
+Start: first half of October; End: early December.

 Prerequisites: